jaantollander/masters-thesis/content/10_introduction.md

 The software that controls the file system keeps statistics of file system operations performed by different jobs.
 We can query these statistics at regular intervals to obtain the file system metrics as a time series.
-Our objective is to obtain insights and understand the causes of issues from these metrics using data analysis techniques.
+Our objective is to obtain insights and understand the causes of issues from these metrics using data visualization and analysis techniques.
 Furthermore, we aim to develop tools for monitoring and analyzing the cluster's file system usage.
 Our goal is to create active monitoring and near real-time warning systems to identify users whose programs use the file system in a problematic way.
 We believe that real-time monitoring will provide valuable information for improving the usability and throughput of the system.